Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-Related Videos
+Recommended Videos

 A barber sharpening a straight razor.

-“A dull straight razor will pull and tug at the hair and skin,” Segev points out.
-“Because of this many people tend to apply too much pressure while shaving, and nick themselves.”
-It’s important to keep your razor as sharp as possible for every use, allowing the blade to do the job without applying a lot of muscle.
 Like having the proper espresso machine or a solid pair of needle-nose pliers, you’re going to need the right tools for the job, including starting with a quality straight razor.
 That said, we recommend using The Art of Shaving Blade Straight Razor as its hollow ground blade delivers a smooth, clean shave that will help you achieve a freshly groomed look.

-Stropping the Blade
+Stropping the blade

 A man's hand stropping a straight razor.